Bogdanp/quicksilver.vim/README.md

 You may cycle through the suggestion list using `Tab` and `S-Tab`. `CR` will open the current suggestion (first item in the list).

+If there is only one file in the suggestion list, pressing `Tab` will open that file.

 Pressing `CR` when there is no pattern will go up a directory.

 `C-w` clears the entire pattern.
 If there is no pattern, it will go up a